Yoo Se-yoon: Music (UV)

-UV is a hip hop musical/comedic duo consisting of Yoo and hip-hop artist Muzie/Muzi from High Syde.
-They are known for creating music with comedic lyrics and only promote their work through their own show on South Korean music channel, Mnet titled "UV Syndrome".
+UV is a theatrical rock band with musical instrumentals.
+They are known for creating a highly diverse mix of music with comedic lyrics which they promote only through their own show on South Korean music channel, Mnet titled "UV Syndrome".

-UV debuted in 2010 with "No Cool, I'm Sorry", a song that depicts a break up between two lovers in a comical light.
-In later works, they created parodies including "Itaewon Freedom" featuring CEO of JYP Entertainment/musician Park Jin-young, and "Who am I" based on The Beatles.
+UV debuted in 2010 with "No Cool, I'm Sorry", a song that depicts a break up between two lovers through a comic lens.
+Their later work includes parodies such as "Itaewon Freedom" featuring CEO of JYP Entertainment/musician Park Jin-young, and "Who am I" based on The Beatles.
 The music video of "Convenience", also released in 2010, featured characters and artwork from Welcome to Convenience Store.

-In 2011, UV performed in the New Year festivities to welcome Year 2012 at Times Square (Seoul).
+In 2011, UV performed in the New Year's Eve festivities at Times Square (Seoul).

-In August 2013, UV released EP "It Can't Be True".
+In August 2013, UV released their EP entitled "It Can't Be True".
 This release marked the return of Yoo to the entertainment industry after voluntarily surrendering to police for driving under the influence in May 2013.

-UV performed on and had writing credits for several songs on the 'Original Motion Picture Soundtrack' of 2014 Korean movie 플랜맨 (The Plan Man).
+UV performed on and had writing credits for several songs on the 'Original Motion Picture Soundtrack' of the 2014 Korean movie 플랜맨 (The Plan Man).